andela-emabishi/document-management-system/README.md

   status: '404: Resource Not Found'
 }
 ```
+* Notes
-Notes: This route is restricted to the logged in users' documents and public documents
+**This route is restricted to the logged in users' documents and public documents.**

 #### Roles
 The role resource is managed be the following routes and has a similar format of results as the users and documents resources.